mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [x] The fatal `_output oops` path remains unchanged: it writes to stderr and exits with status `1`.

+## Completed in 2.18.2 build 085

+- [x] Validate the complete requested session name without lowercasing, splitting or truncating it.
+Names use 1-32 lowercase ASCII letters, numbers, hyphens or underscores and must begin with a letter or number.
+- [x] Validate the configured default name through the same path and reject empty, uppercase, overlong or otherwise invalid names with a clear error.
+- [x] Reject unexpected extra arguments for startup, `--help`, `--status` and `--attach` instead of silently ignoring them.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup